1.07 MD Degree with Honors in a Special Field

-The MD degree with Honors in a Special Field (cum laude, magna cum laude, summa cum laude) is awarded to graduating MD degree candidates who have performed original and meritorious investigation in a subject and have demonstrated ability, scholarship, and special knowledge of the field in which the chosen subject is a part.
-An original thesis, describing basic or clinical research or other scholarly investigation (e.g., social sciences, ethics, history of medicine) involving a minimum of four to six consecutive months (often more, in the experimental biological sciences) must be submitted for consideration and will form the basis for an oral examination.
+Harvard Medical School awards the MD degree with Honors in a Special Field (cum laude, magna cum laude, summa cum laude) to graduating MD degree candidates who have performed original and meritorious investigation and demonstrated ability, scholarship, and special knowledge of their research field.
+Honors candidates submit an original thesis, describing basic or clinical research or other scholarly investigation (e.g., social sciences, ethics, history of medicine) that will be the basis for an oral examination.
+Honors thesis research typically involves at least four to six consecutive months of full-time work, often more in the experimental biological sciences.

 The MD Honors Thesis must be distinct from any prior or concurrent graduate-level thesis (e.g., MPH, PhD).
 Students from the Cannon, Castle, Holmes, and Peabody Societies may write an MD Honors thesis based on their Scholarly Project research or other research.
 HST students may write an MD Honors thesis based on their HST thesis research or other research.

 Thesis research should attempt to answer a question that is worth pursuing and amenable to resolution by the student’s approach and by available technologies.
 The student’s role in the research should not be merely technical-supportive, but reflect a high degree of responsibility for the project.
 Students should also demonstrate sufficient intellectual command of the research, meaning that they would have a significant authorship position in any published work.

 Students interested in writing an Honors thesis should speak with one of their Society Fellows to determine if their research meets these criteria.